a-oleksak/Bio-impedance-Sensing/README.md

 Installation
 ============
 Simply move the entire contents of the folder `libraries` to your `Arduino/libraries` folder, usually in your home directory or documents folder.
 The contents of the folder `code` can be opened from any location with the Arduino IDE program.
+ProcessingGUI_seniorDesign.pde is a file that has to be open with Processing IDE, we will be using this application and code as serial monitor and data visualization.

 Hardware
 ========